EnclaveOS/Installing-Project-NERV/README.md

 # Installing-Project-NERV
-Step By Step Guide To Installing Project NERV By Mustafa

 Welcome To My Step By Step Guide On How To Install Project NERV (Also Known As The One UI 7 Port For The A21s)